 Courier makes you look like a nerd, Comic Sans is for attention seekers and sans serif fans value their safety and anonymity.
 So says Simon Garfield, the font of all font wisdom, in his book Just My Type (which we’ve reviewed here).

-But for those of us who don’t deal in fonts every day, this level of detail, and the number of fonts on offer, can seem overwhelming.
-It doesn’t have to be, explains Jacob Funnell.
+For those of us who don’t deal in fonts every day, this level of detail, and the number of fonts on offer, can seem overwhelming – but it doesn’t have to be.

 Serif vs sans serif